-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-(Mark One)

-× AC CT OF 1934 For the fiscal year ended December 31, 2017 • or TRANSITION REPORT PURSUANT TO EXCHAN O SECTION 13 OR 15(d) OF 1 IGE ACT OF 1934 THE SECURITIES For the Transition Commission File Period From to Number: 001-33664 Cha rter Charter Comn (Exact name of registran nunications, Inc. t as specified in its charter) Delaware 1 84-1496755 (State or other juris diction of incorporation or organization) (I.R.S.
-Employ er Identification Number) Stam 400 Atlantic Street ford, Connecticut 06901 (2 03) 905-7800 (Address of princip pal executive offices including zip code) (Registrant's telephone number, including area code) Securities registered pursua ant to section 12(b) of the Act: Title of each class Name of Exchange whi ch registered Class A Common Stock, \$.001 Par Value NASDAQ Global Sel ect Market Securities registered pursuant to section 12(g) of the Act: None • Indicate by check mark if the registrant is a well-known seasoned issuer, as det fined in Rule 405 of the Securities A Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of th e Act.
-Yes □ No ⊠ her the registrant (1) has filed all reports required for such shorter period that the registrant was requ be submitted and posted purs her the registrants have submitted electronically as tuant to Rule 405 of Regulation S-T ( $\S232.405$ of ubmit and post such files).
-Yes $\boxtimes$ No $\square$ closure of delinquent filers pursuant to Item 405 degistrant's knowledge, in definitive proxy or infor C. $\square$ • ner the registrant is a large accelerated filer, an acce accelerated filer," and "smaller reporting company Large accelerated filer Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ If an emerging growth comp any, indicate by check mark if the registrant has elected not to use the extended tra unsition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+ACT OF 1934

+For the Transition Period From Commission File Number: 001-33664

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+400 Atlantic Street Stamford, Connecticut 06901

+(Address of principal executive offices including zip code)

+(203) 905-7800 (Registrant's telephone number, including area code)

+(I.R.S.
+Employer Identification Number)

+Securities registered pursuant to section 12(b) of the Act:

+Name of Exchange which registered

+Title of each class Class A Common Stock, \$.001 Par Value

+NASDAQ Global Select Market

+Securities registered pursuant to section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗖

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🖾 No 🗖

+Indicate by check mark whether the registrants have submitted electronically and posted on their corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrants were required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.:

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate b v check mark whether the regis strant is a shell cor apany (as defined in Rule 12b-2 of the Act Yes □ No ☒ ------------ -------------- ------------------- ----------------------- ----------- ----------------- ------------------ --------------------------------
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵